 Became a Habitat Partner Family: August 2020

-We are excited to have welcomed both Tanya and Callie Phillips to their beautiful home in August 2020.
+We are excited to have welcomed Tanya and Callie Phillips to their beautiful home located in Rochester in August of 2020.

-Tanya is currently working towards the completion of her required sweat equity hours at the SENH Habitat for Humanity ReStore and is enjoying setlling into the Rochester community.
+Tanya is currently working towards the completion of her required sweat equity hours at the SENH Habitat for Humanity ReStore and is enjoying settling into their new community.